j-mnr/gophergo.dev/content/basics/02-variables.md

 ---
-title: "Variables"
+Lesson: 2
-draft: false
+Title: "Variables"
-lesson: 2
+Draft: false
 ---

 A Variable is something that can inherently _**change**_